-When you travel to far flung destinations you have to deal with the dreaded jet lag.
+When you travel to far flung destinations you may have to deal with the dreaded jet lag in babies, toddlers or your kids.
 While this can be annoying for adults, it gets a little more complicated with baby travel.

 We are frequently asked how to avoid jet lag in infants, baby, toddlers and kids.
 It’s most travelling parents worse nightmare, so we’ve tried to put together our best jet lag tips and advice.

 We have certainly flown to far flung destinations with our kids, both as babies and toddlers and had to deal with baby jet lag fairly often.
 We’ve done the dreaded Europe to Oceania (11 hour time difference!) in one hit a couple of times.
 However, it should not be something that you get stressed about.

 That said, there is no perfect cure to beat jet lag and sometimes you and your kids will just have to adjust but here’s what you can do to make it easier.

 I want to start off with positive vibes here, I’ve had some of my best travel experiences with my kids BECAUSE of jet lag.
 We’ve seen some epic sunrises in beautiful destinations because they were up and at it in the middle of the night, so we decided to make the most of it.

 Whilst that’s fine on the outbound trip, I appreciate it’s a pain in the ass when you are on the return home to reality, possibly back to work!